 We would explore the possibilities of digital democracy, allowing the public the opportunity to express views through votes on individual policies and legislative proposals routinely as they arise.

-Election campaigns in Scotland are routinely dominated by issues not relevant at that level of politics.
+Election campaigns in Scotland are routinely dominated by issues not relevant to that level of politics.
 We will endeavour to point this out when necessary and will encourage the media to focus on the relevant issues.

 We propose that a large number of such organisations are defunded, regardless of the controversy.
 Organisations in receipt of state funding should be restricted in their campaigning.
 For example, Scottish Women’s Aid should not be free to argue for liberalisation of abortion law while receiving taxpayers’ money.
-All charities that engage in any campaigning or public communication should have to declare their direct and indirect government funding clearly and prominently, for example.
+All charities that engage in any campaigning or public communication should have to declare their direct and indirect government funding clearly and prominently.
 We list some organisations whose funding we question in our Public Finance policies.

 Educational institutions should offer the opportunity for students to hear a diverse range of viewpoints, especially as younger people are now able to vote.
 The current all-pervasive promotion of a particular political outlook in schools must be challenged.

 The highest standards of integrity, openness and honesty should be demanded of politicians and government at all times.
 Every temptation to bend the rules or the truth in pursuit of political goals and ambitions must be resisted and exposed.

 If politicians show themselves to be dishonest and dishonourable in their personal lives, for example by having an affair, this insight into their character is not irrelevant to their public role.
 Respect for politicians would be enhanced by higher expectations of integrity and faithfulness.

 If a politician is showing moral failings, the electorate should know about it.
 Elected politicians and those seeking election should not be able to use legal means to prevent the publication of facts about their behaviour and lifestyle where these would be relevant to assessing their integrity and character.